-Federal and state tax deductions are based on tax tables and the information provided by an employee on the W-4 forms.
-Changes are made by the employee completing another W-4 form online using the Employee Self Service function of Oracle.
+Federal and state tax deductions are based on tax tables and the number of exemptions claimed by an employee on the W-4 forms.
+Should the exemption status change, another W-4 form should be submitted on-line using the Employee Self Service function of Oracle.